PythonToGo/lit1337/README.md

 # 🔥 lit1337

 **LeetCode is LIT now.**
-Automatically push your solved LeetCode problems to GitHub and visualize your coding journey with a powerful dashboard.
+Automatically push your solved LeetCode problems to GitHub and visualize your coding journey with a powerful dashboard\

 ---